jci-metasys/powershell-metasysrestclient/README.md

 }
 ```

 It can be a little tricky dealing with large JSON strings..
 There are many ways to construct them.
-See Tips and Tricks (coming soon) for examples of working with JSON strings.
+See [Tips for Working With PowerShell](docs/tips.md) for examples of working with JSON strings.

 When the JSON string is relatively short like in this example you can just type it all on one line: